Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 Compressing and minifying CSS and JavaScript

 Compression is the process of replacing repetitive strings within the source code with pointers to the first instance of that string.
-Since any code has lots of repetitive parts (think of how many <script> tags your JS contains) and pointers use less space than the initial code, file compression allows to reduce the file size by up to 70%.
+Since any code has lots of repetitive parts (think of how many <script> tags your JavaScript contains) and pointers use less space than the initial code, file compression allows to reduce the file size by up to 70%.
 Browsers cannot read the compressed code, but as long as the browser supports the compression method, it will be able to uncompress the file before rendering.

 The great thing about compression is that developers don’t need to do it manually.
 All of the heavy lifting is done by the server provided that it was configured to compress resources.
 For example, for Apache servers, a few lines of code are added to the .htaccess file to enable compression.